bignacio/dxpool/README.md

 The `RuntimePool` permits developers to specify the size of the pool at runtime but in this case, the type of the objects in the pool must be *move constructible (note the pool size still won't change after its construction).

+## The dynamic memory pool

+The Simple Pool dynamic memory pool library is a pure C, header only library that allows dynamic allocation of new pool entries.
+Though all memory blocks in the same pool are of the same size, the number of entries in the pool is not limited, unlike the C++ object pool implementation.
+The Simple Pool library is thread-safe.

+Including the header [`dyn_mem_pool.h`](simple_pool/dyn_mem_pool.h) is all that is required and the directory [simple_pool](simple_pool) contains examples for how to use the pool;

 ### Concurrency support

 All object pools are thread safe and allow different mechanisms for data safety via what is called an `Indexer`.